joelmaykon94/bcgx-challenger/README.md

 - [x] Initiate dialogue with the LLM
 - [x] Consume API call on streamlit
 #### **Phase 4:**
-- [ ] Evaluate metrics for context and Q&A
-- [ ] Optimize prompts using RAG metrics
 - [x] Upload files with optimized prompts
-- [ ] Human review of answers

 ---